apl-cornell/PDL/docs/OoO.md

 id <- rob_start(); //establish intended seq order.
 Must be in an in-order stage ... //out-of-order issue can happen in here
 --- rob_order(id); //re-establish in-order execution
+...
+rob_free(id); //free the entry in the ROB, must happen after an rob_order.
+Separated only to make difference betweeen check and modification explicit.
 ```

 The ROB implementation is _very_ simple; it just needs to be a circular buffer